USS America (CV-66): Post decommissioning service

-On 25 February 2005, a ceremony to salute America and her crew was held at the ship's pier in Philadelphia, attended by former crew members and various dignitaries.
+On 25 February 2005, a ceremony to salute America and her crew was held at the ship's pier in Philadelphia, sponsored by the USS America Carrier Veterans Association, Inc. and the America Museum Foundation, and attended by former crew members and various dignitaries.
 She departed the Inactive Ship Maintenance Facility on 19 April 2005 to conduct the aforementioned tests.
 The experiments lasted approximately four weeks.
 The Navy tested America with underwater explosives, watching from afar and through monitoring devices placed on the vessel.
 These explosions were designed to simulate underwater attacks.

 After the completion of the tests, America was sunk in a controlled scuttling on 14 May 2005 at approximately 11:30, although the sinking was not publicized until six days later.
-At the time, no warship of that size had ever been sunk, and effects were closely monitored; theoretically the tests would reveal data about how supercarriers respond to battle damage.
+At the time, no warship of that size had ever been sunk, and effects were closely monitored; theoretically, the tests would reveal data about how supercarriers respond to battle damage.

 On 16 May 2005, Naval Sea Systems Command released the following statement: